The Famous Dublin Bridge Crossing the Liffey

 5. Grattan Bridge

-Named after the Irish parliamentarian Henry Grattan, the Grattan Bridge is an iconic landmark in Dublin.
+Named afterthe Irish Member of Parliament, Henry Grattan, the Grattan Bridge is one of Dublin?s major landmarks.
 Originally

 imposing statues of the River Liffey’s mythical figures, Anna Livia and Fingal.
 Anna Livia represents the river